AdobeDocs/frameio-api/src/pages/guides/Custom Actions/Deploying Actions/index.md

 ## No-Code Integration Platforms

-Sometimes referred to as IPaSS, or Integration Platform as a Service, these are cloud-based data orchestration tools that offer a code-less GUI anyone can use to define a workflow.
+Sometimes referred to as IPaaS, or Integration Platform as a Service, these are cloud-based data orchestration tools that offer a code-less GUI anyone can use to define a workflow.
 These platforms are a good choice when looking for a simple "click and create" experience to quickly connect your Frame.io assets with other popular apps and productivity tools already integrated with their platform.
-As IPaSS platforms usually require a subscription, cost-conscious customers will want to consider recurring payments and/or usage-based transcation fees when exploring these options.
+As IPaaS platforms usually require a subscription, cost-conscious customers will want to consider recurring payments and/or usage-based transcation fees when exploring these options.

 ### Zapier